carpentries/docs.carpentries.org/source/community/community_session_host.rst

-zones each quarter as a themed community discussion. `A video <https://youtu.be/VrWdzlD2dlE>`__ and `accompanying slides <https://docs.google.com/presentation/d/1mal-KCfz5EaPuXXMCRiYxYsA41qPsWJfnj9ydMo9Y8Q/edit?usp=sharing>`__ that include the content covered in the onboarding are available as references to support you as you serve in this role.
+zones each quarter as a themed community discussion. `A video <https://youtu.be/VrWdzlD2dlE>`__ and `accompanying slides <https://docs.google.com/presentation/d/1mal-KCfz5EaPuXXMCRiYxYsA41qPsWJfnj9ydMo9Y8Q/edit?usp=sharing>`__ that include the content covered in the onboarding and are available as references to support you as you serve in this role.
 Once you are onboarded, you may want to first attend a community discussion as an observer or co-host before leading a call as the host.